What is negative pressure wound therapy?

 - Once the unit is switched on, the air is sucked out of the foam dressing causing it to collapse inwards, drawing in the edges of the wound with it.

-- Fluid within the wound is taken up by the foam and transported into a disposable canister within the main negative-pressure unit.
+- The fluid within the wound is taken up by the foam and transported into a disposable canister within the main negative-pressure unit.

 When is negative-pressure wound therapy appropriate?